KapilBhardwaj2702/Multi-Armed-Bandit_Workshop/README.md

 1. **Stability vs. Adaptability:** Round 1 favored exploitation in a stable environment, while Round 2 required flexibility.
 2. **Exploration’s Hidden Value:** A fixed ε may fail when the world changes — adaptive exploration is key.
 3. **Integration Update:** The final code automatically generates both CSVs and uses them for direct result comparison and visualization.

----

-## 🧾 License
-For educational use in academic and workshop settings.
-Developed as part of **CSCN8020 – Machine Learning Projects**,
-with assistance from **OpenAI’s GPT-5** for educational tool enhancement.

----